 Yes.
 The grace period is the time from the statement date to the payment-due date.
 If payment is made IN FULL by the end of the grace period, no interest is charged.
 But, if only a PARTIAL PAYMENT is made, interest kicks in at the end of the grace period.

 The majority of card issuers have grace periods from 20 to 25 days.
-Some cards have no grace periods - avoid those cards altogether.
+Some cards have no grace periods and we would suggest to avoid those cards altogether.

 What is a Good First Credit Card?